markoarthofer22/cheatsheets/javascript.md

 object2.__proto__ = object;

-console.log(object2.city);
+console.log(object2.city); // Zagreb
 ```

 By doing this, `object2` gets access to the object's properties so this will work.
-We inherited "Zagreb" from "object" (and overwrite name in `object2`)
+We inherited "Zagreb" from "object".

 ## Arrow functions